mciach/HGTin44EDF/README.md

 To take this fact into account, in this step we make a rough adjustment of our e-value threshold and set it to 0.00001.
 This is mostly optional - if you use a higher e-value, you'll increase the sensitivity, but decrease the specificity of this BLASTp search.*

 3. Parse the BLASTp results.
+Use the supplied Jupyter Notebook: "1.
+Discarding ancestral sequences and major contaminants.ipynb".
+Implemented steps:
-Select proteins with homology confined to a single fungal family (using the org2taxid.tsv table).
+    1. Select proteins with homology confined to a single fungal family (using the org2taxid.tsv table).
-Discard proteins on contigs without any homology to any other fungal proteome.
+    2. Discard proteins on contigs without any homology to any other fungal proteome.
-Save the selected proteins in FASTA format in the file `global_blast_query.fa.` Use the supplied Jupyter Notebook: "1.
-Discarding ancestral sequences and major contaminants.ipynb"
+    3. Save the selected proteins in FASTA format in the file `global_blast_query.fa.`

 ## 2. Performing a BLASTp of the selected target proteins against the NR data base and filtering the results ("global BLASTp"; workflow step 4, 5)
 1. Run a BLASTp of the global_blast_query.fa against a local copy of the NR data base.
-Set a query cover filter so that we don't get spurious homologies caused by small highly conserved regions (this is very prevalent in these kinds of studies, HGT is often connected with gene fusion).
+Set a query cover filter so that we don't get spurious homologies caused by small highly conserved regions (this is very prevalent in these kinds of studies, because HGT is often associated with gene fusion).
 Example command (it is recommended, however, to parallelize the computations, see e.g. [this link](https://bioinformaticsworkbook.org/dataAnalysis/blast/running-blast-jobs-in-parallel.html#gsc.tab=0)):
 ```
 blastp -db path_to_nr -query global_blast_query.fa -out global_blast_results -evalue 0.001 -outfmt "6 qaccver saccver staxid" -num_threads 60 -qcov_hsp_perc 50